Dave Hullfish Bailey

 Dave Hullfish Bailey (born 1963) is an American sculptor.

 Bailey holds a BA from Carleton College, an MTS from Harvard Divinity School, and an MFA from the Art Center College of Design.
 He also studied at the Skowhegan School of Painting and Sculpture.
 He has taught in art, architecture and public practice programs at several universities.

 His work was included in the Brisbane Art Design 2019 exhibition.
 In 2020, his work was included in the Busan Biennale.

 In 2018 he received the John Simon Guggenheim Memorial Foundation for Creative Arts, US & Canada.
-In 2018-19 he was named the Freund Teaching Fellow at Saint Louis Art Museum, Sam Fox School.
+In 2018-19 he was named the Freund Teaching Fellow at Saint Louis Art Museum and Sam Fox School at Washington University in St. Louis.